 *NOTE: There is a tipping point in double strokes that shifts from muscular-control dominant to rebound dominant as the tempo increases, so practice these as prescribed to build more control.

-Why You Should Practice Drum Rudiments
+Why You Should Practice Rudiments for Drum Set

-These drum patterns have been fleshed out from the “standard” 26, to the 40 Percussive Arts Society’s Official Drum Rudiments.
+These drum patterns have been fleshed out from the “standard” 26 to the 40 Percussive Arts Society’s Official Drum Rudiments.

 Which rudiments are you going to tackle next?
 Are there any you find particularly challenging?

 Let us know in the comments below!